All Episodes

 Is that what you're asking?

-No, do you I'm just asking if you care about women's gun rights.
+No, I'm just asking if you care about women's gun rights.

-I think get guns shouldn't even be allowed in human people people's hands other than police force and military.
+I think guns shouldn't even be allowed in human people's hands other than police force and military.

 Yes.

-But it's more it's more of a um a training and support issue that police are because of the sure.
+But it's more of a training and support issue that police are because of the future.

-Are you here marching in support of women making their own choices of how to defend themselves, firearms, knives, pepper spray?
+Are you here marching in support of women making their own choices of how to defend themselves?

 Are you marching in support of gun rights for women today?

-Um yeah, so we definitely, you know, Pete and our group definitely believes in gun safety.
+Yeah, so we definitely, you know, Pete and our group definitely believes in gun safety, that people should, you know.

 Gun rights.

-So I we definitely don't want any uh anyone's guns rights to be taken away.
+So we definitely don't want anyone's guns rights to be taken away.

-Uh Pete is definitely like a staunch defender of the second amendment, but in a sense that um there need to be common sense gun laws and that people should not feel worried whether they're at work or at home or at school, anywhere, about their body and the safety of them and the others around them.
+Pete is definitely like a staunch defender of the Second Amendment, but in a sense that there need to be common sense gun laws and that people should not feel worried whether they're at work or at home or at school, anywhere, about their body and the safety of them and others around them.

 Are you guys here supporting women's rights today?